Maple-Glazed Salmon Salad with Walnut Oil Vinaegrette – my contribution to a Gluten-Free, Heart Healthy Event!

 - 1 garlic clove minced

-- 2 tbsp sugar-free maple syrup (I used Nature's Hollow), or 2 tbsp real maple syrup
+- 2 tablespoon sugar-free maple syrup (I used Nature's Hollow), or 2 tablespoon real maple syrup

-- ½ tsp maple extract (omit if using maple syrup)
+- ½ teaspoon maple extract (omit if using maple syrup)

 - 1 lb salmon filet